joshbegley/nyt-latest/README.md

 `Eva Mireles’s husband was an officer with the school district’s Police Department.
 But he was not allowed to enter the place where his wife and her students were under attack.`\
 https://nytimes.com/2022/06/01/us/uvalde-shooting.html?searchResultPosition=4

-**Several Shot and Some Are Killed in Attack at Tulsa Medical Building, Police Say**\
+**Four People, Including Gunman, Are Killed in Attack at Tulsa Medical Building, Police Say**\
-`The assailant was dead, but it was unclear if the police had shot him or he had shot himself, officials said.`\
+`It was unclear if the police had shot the gunman or if he had shot himself, officials said.`\
 https://nytimes.com/2022/06/01/us/tulsa-shooting-st-francis-hospital.html?searchResultPosition=5

 **The Age of ‘Too Far’**\